calmm-js/partial.lenses/README.md

 `L.index(integer)` or `integer` focuses on the specified array index.

-* When not viewing a defined array index, the result is undefined.
+* When not viewing a defined array index, the result is `undefined`.
-* When setting to undefined, the element is removed from the resulting array, shifting all higher indices down by one.
-If the result would be an array without indices (ignoring length), the whole result will be undefined.
+* When setting to `undefined`, the element is removed from the resulting array, shifting all higher indices down by one.
+If the result would be an empty array, the whole result will be `undefined`.

 **NOTE:** There is a gotcha related to removing elements from an array.
 Namely, when the last element is removed, the result is `undefined` rather than an empty